mark-watson/PythonAIBook/manuscript/AnomalyDetection.md

 - The **Gaussian statistical detector** gives us mathematical transparency: we can inspect the learned μ and σ² values per feature and understand exactly why an observation was flagged.
 The epsilon threshold provides a single, interpretable knob for controlling sensitivity.
 - The **Isolation Forest** requires no labels and scales well to high-dimensional data.
 It is the recommended starting point for any new anomaly detection project where labeled anomalies are unavailable.

-Both approaches are widely used in practice, and understanding their tradeoffs — supervised tuning vs. unsupervised convenience, interpretability vs. scalability — is essential for any practitioner working with anomaly detection problems.
+Both approaches are widely used in practice, and understanding their tradeoffs (supervised tuning vs. unsupervised convenience, interpretability vs. scalability) is essential for any practitioner working with anomaly detection problems.

 ## Optional Practice Problems